 “One person can make the difference and every person should try!”

-Some peers may be surprised that I’ve taken the time and effort to craft this story.
-To be clear, it’s not something I’ve done out of vanity or self-indulgence.
+Some peers may be surprised that I have taken the time and effort to craft this story.
+To be clear, it’s not something I have done out of vanity or self-indulgence.
 I personally did not go on to play big time college or professional basketball.
-As a writer however, I think it’s an important life story with several teachable lessons for everyone.
+As a writer however, I think it is an important life story with several teachable lessons for everyone.

 Hello all.
 Thank you for taking a look at this page.
-This was an important story for me to tell, and I can personally say that it helped guide me throughout life.
-It absolutely guided into my science career and beyond.
-To find out more about the book and pieces I’ve already created related to this project, continue reading.
+This was an important story for me to tell, and I can personally say that it helped guide me throughout my life.
+It absolutely guided me into and throughout my science career and beyond.
+To find out more about the book and pieces I have already created related to this project, continue reading and please leave a comment at the bottom of this page.
 This page will continue to evolve as the final stages of the books are completed.
-Feel free to reach out to me at firstname.lastname@example.org with any questions or comments.
+Feel free to reach out to me at [email protected] with any questions or comments.
 Finally, please share this page and check back for updates.

-“It wasn’t about dumping the ball down to one person.
-It was like that but it wasn’t designed for that.
+“It was not about dumping the ball down to one person.
+It was like that but it was not designed for that.
 He never said, ‘Get the ball.
 I want you to SHOOT!
 SHOOT!
 SHOOT!’
-He’d say, ‘Move the ball and if you’re in that area, that’s your shot!’
+He would say, ‘Move the ball and if you are in that area, that is your shot!’
 It wasn’t a star system.”

 The late 1980s was an exciting time in the basketball world.
 Earlier in the decade, Magic Johnson and Larry Bird rescued the National Basketball Association (NBA) from the brink of extinction and ushered in its “Golden Age”.
 The top players in NCAA Men’s Division I college basketball stayed at their respective schools three to four years.
 Kids everywhere dreamt of playing the great game of basketball.
 For many, their dreams were ignited when Michael Jordan hit “the shot” against the Cleveland Cavaliers in the 1989 Eastern Conference quarterfinals.